Skip to main content

 These days, cooperation is the winning strategy.
 The ISS, clearly visible in the night sky, represents the unified effort of five space agencies.
 Since 1998, shuttle missions have ferried payload after payload to this orbiting research outpost, considered one of the most complex scientific and technological endeavors ever undertaken.

-Astronaut Patrick Forrester (Engr ’89)
+Astronaut Patrick Forrester (Engr class of ’89)

 As NASA’s work in space has changed over the years, so has the makeup of its astronaut corps.
 It is no longer newsworthy when a woman goes to space; 43 women have flown with NASA.
 And during Forrester’s mission in September, the media spotlight was drawn not to an astronaut but to a new piece of equipment—a specially modified treadmill, named after comedian Stephen Colbert (the Combined Operational Load Bearing External Resistance Treadmill, or COLBERT), to help the space station’s residents combat the physiological effects of living in space.